-This article highlights important considerations that you should know before you install Integration Services.
-Information in this article helps you evaluate the installation options so that your selections that result in a successful installation.
+This topic highlights important considerations that you should know before you install Integration Services.
+Information in this topic will help you evaluate the installation options so that you can make selections that result in a successful installation.

 Preparing to Install Integration Services

-Before you install Microsoft SQL Server Integration Services, review the following information:
+Before you install Microsoft SQL Server Integration Services, review the following requirements:

 You can install SQL Server Integration Services in the following configurations:

 You can install SQL Server Integration Services on a computer that has no previous instances of SQL Server.

 You can install SQL Server 2012 Integration Services (SSIS) side-by-side with an existing instance of SQL Server 2005 Integration Services (SSIS) and SQL Server 2008 Integration Services (SSIS).

 When you upgrade to SQL Server 2012 Integration Services (SSIS) on a machine that has one of these earlier versions of Integration Services already installed, SQL Server 2012 Integration Services (SSIS) is installed side-by-side with the earlier version.